YTsaurus Airflow Provider

 GetOperator

 Operator for retrieving the contents of a Cypress node.
-Implements the functionality of get from the Python SDK.
+It implements the get functionality from the Python SDK.

 Parameters: